Rakshith2597/Lung-nodule-detection-LUNA-16/README.md

 Dataset used: LUNA 16

-More details regarding the implementation is given in the report (pdf document).

 Trained model and results have not been uploaded in the repo due to its size.

+Front-end of the CAD system is in the repo mentioned below.